redhat-ai-dev/rhdh-ai-catalog-cli/README.md

 Rather, visit the team's [RHDHPAI Jira project and the 'model-registry-bridge' component](https://issues.redhat.com/issues/?jql=project%20%3D%20RHDHPAI%20AND%20component%20%3D%20model-registry-bridge).

-As the team makes sufficient progress on the basic fit and finish items in the [roadmap](docs/roadmap.md), and sufficiently progress beyond the prototype phase, we'll revisit the use of GitHub issues in this repository.
+As the team makes sufficient progress on the basic fit and finish items in the [roadmap](docs/roadmap.md), and sufficiently progresses beyond the prototype phase, we'll revisit the use of GitHub issues in this repository.

 See [the development guide](docs/DEVELOPMENT.md) for details on how to build and test any contributions you make.